zeeshux7860/api_copilot_docs/docs/quick-start.md

 If you prefer to use state management in your application:
 1. Enable state management features in the settings.
 2. Choose between Provider or GetX as your state management solution.
+3. Choose default if you are not using any statemanagement solution.
-3. Follow the prompts to integrate state management into your code.
+4. Follow the prompts to integrate state management into your code.

 ---